-Case Studies, Publications & Research
+Case Studies, Research And Publications

 Secured by Design has been evaluated on a number of occasions by independent third parties, such as universities and Housing Associations.
 Our principles have also been applied to some iconic developments.
 We have compiled these into case studies which are free to download.
 The full research documents are available on request, please contact us.